Department of Secondary Education

 Writing Portfolio

 A student in the B.S.Ed.
 English program must also pass a writing portfolio requirement in order to be eligible to student teach.
-Preferably two semesters before student teaching, students will submit their writing portfolio to the Department of English for evaluation.
-Specific requirements of the writing portfolio are listed in the English Majors' Handbook.
+Preferably two semesters before student teaching, students will submit their writing portfolio to the Department of Secondary Education and K12 Health and Physical Education for evaluation.
+See the department for specific requirements of the writing portfolio.

 Praxis II